CuriousCurmudgeon/history_of_vcs/02_sccs.md

 Like many projects of the 1970s, SCCS was started at Bell Labs.

-In 1972, Marc Rochkind was struggling to deal with change management.
+The year is 1972 and Marc Rochkind is struggling to deal with change management.
 In his 1975 paper _The Source Code Control System_, he describes four problems he was trying to solve.

 > 1. The amount of space to store the source code (whether on disk, tape, or cards) may by several times that needed for any particular version.
 > 2. Fixes made to one version of a module sometimes fail to get made to other versions.